OSGP/open-smart-grid-platform/integration-tests/README.md

   - cucumber-tests-execution: A project which contains some common classes to be used to make an executable jar, needed when we start the tests on a testsystem itself during a build.
   - cucumber-tests-platform: The core test project with basic OSGP steps
   - cucumber-tests-platform-common, The test project where all common related platform tests are put.
+  - cucumber-tests-platform-distributionautomation, The test project where all distribution automation related platform tests are put.
-  - cucumber-tests-platform-publiclighting, The test project where all publiclighting related platform tests are put.
+  - cucumber-tests-platform-publiclighting, The test project where all public lighting related platform tests are put.
   - cucumber-tests-platform-microgrids, The test project where all microgrids related platform tests are put.
-  - cucumber-tests-platform-smartmetering, The test project where all smartmetering related platform tests are put.
+  - cucumber-tests-platform-smartmetering, The test project where all smart metering related platform tests are put.
 - Shared, Platform and Protocol-Adapter-*, The components under test

 ##### Running Cucumber integration tests

 First make sure that you have OSGP running.
-Note that you don't need to run the web-device-simulator (OSLP simulator) because it will use the same port as the mockserver used within the test projects.
+Note that you don't need to run the web-device-simulator (OSLP simulator) because it will use the same port as the mock server used within the test projects.

-You can run the automatic tests by running
+You can run the automated tests by running
 `mvn verify -DskipITs=false`
 from the commandline.